isomerpages/mindef-sg101/_foreign-policy/Safeguarding our Sovereignty and National Interests.md

 [\[18\]](#_ftnref18) The Straits Times.
 (2019, June 8).
 <a target="blank" href="https://www.straitstimes.com/singapore/sovereignty-principle-was-at-stake-in-vietnams-invasion-of-cambodia-in-1978">Sovereignty principle was at stake in Vietnam’s invasion of Cambodia in 1978</a>.

 [\[19\]](#_ftnref19) Ministry of Foreign Affairs.
+(2019, June 7).
-(2019).
-MFA Spokesperson’s comments in response to media queries on PM’s condolence letter on the passing of former Thailand Prime Minister and Privy Council President General Prem Tinsulanonda and 2019 Shangri-La Dialogue Speech, 7 June 2019.
+<a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2019/06/07062019-Spokesperson-Comments-on-PM-Letter-and-2019-SLD-Speech">MFA Spokesperson’s comments in response to media queries on PM’s condolence letter on the passing of former Thailand Prime Minister and Privy Council President General Prem Tinsulanonda and 2019 Shangri-La Dialogue Speech</a>.

 [\[20\]](#_ftnref20) *Ibid.*